Emotions as you near the end of life

 Guilt and regret

 Sometimes the best thing to do is to decide to “let yourself off the hook” and spend your last days and months not feeling guilty about things that are out of your control.
 Simply let it go.
-You cannot change the past, but there are things you might be able to do today.
+You can’t change the past, but there are things you might be able to do today.
 Apologize for the things you regret and ask for forgiveness.
 Be willing to forgive others and yourself.
 Fix what can be fixed and try to let go of the things that can’t be changed.

 This is a good time to talk with your children about the important things you want them to know.
 It’s also good to talk to them about how to handle their feelings and the loss they will soon go through.
-You may want to write letters to the people you love, record messages for them, make videos they can watch – give them things they can keep to remember their time with you.
-Tell your kids who they can talk with when you’re gone and encourage them to be open when they are hurting.
+You may want to write letters to the people you love, record messages for them, or make videos they can watch – give them things they can keep to remember their time with you.
+Tell your kids who they can talk with when you’re gone and encourage them to be open when they’re hurting.
 Spend your time focusing on your children’s future, not feeling guilty about the past.
 Strengthen your relationships with loved ones.
-Live your life the best you can, and use your time for what’s most important to you.
+Live the best life you can, and use your time for what’s most important to you.

 It’s natural to feel intense grief during the last months of your life.
-You are grieving the loss of the life you have planned and expected.
+You’re grieving the loss of the life you planned and expected.
 You can no longer look ahead to a seemingly “endless” future.
 And you may have lost many things already, such as the strength to walk or get around like you used to, or the interest in eating the things you enjoy, or maybe the ability to get together with friends.
 You may feel distanced from friends who cannot handle the fact you are going to die soon.
-This is another loss that may cause sadness and grief.
+This is another loss that can cause sadness and grief.
 Many physical and emotional losses come before the loss of life itself.

 The people you love are grieving too.
 They know they’re about to lose you.
 How can you and those who love you find meaning in what’s happening?
 Try to talk to your loved ones about the grief and loss of dreams you’re all going through.
 Being able to rise above the grief and connect spiritually to something greater than one’s self might help your loved ones heal after you are gone.